Prinzhorn/skrollr/README.md

 Possible options include

+#### smoothScrolling=true

+Smooth scrolling smoothens your animations.
+When you scroll down 50 pixel the animations will transition instead of jumping to the new position.

 #### constants={}

 An object containing integers as values.
 The keys can contain ```[a-z0-9_]```.
 They *do not* need a leading underscore.